dav1x/how-to-switch/force10.md

 </p>
 </details>

-Configure a switch port for trunk mode:
+Configure a tagged VLAN for a Port:
 <br/>
-(Dell PowerConnects allow all VLANs in the VLAN database in trunk mode)
 <details><summary>show</summary>
 <p>